Vision & Guiding Principles

 Source: U.S. Energy Information Administration, Utah Geological Survey

-Commercial and Industrial Water Use
+Value of Commercial and Industrial Water Use

-GDP per Acre-Foot of Commercial and Industrial Water Use, Utah, 2018-2022
+GDP per Acre-Foot of Commercial and Industrial Water Use, Utah, 2017-2024

 Secondary Water Use

-Utah, 2018-2022
+Utah, 2017-2024

 Source: Municipal and Industrial Water Use Data, Utah Division of Water Resources

-Estimated Annual Water Savings from Agriculture
+Cumulative Annual Water Savings Through

-Source: Great Salt Lake Water Trust
+Source: Great Salt Lake Distribution Accounting Tool, Utah Division of Water Rights

 Percent of Secondary Residential Connections that are Metered in the Weber Basin Water Conservancy District